fdac15/OSSFinder/docs/formal-project-proposal.md

 ### Deliverables and Timeline

 1. Datastore of open source software projects, Friday October 23
-  - clone, store, parse top 1000 Github projects, ordered by number of stars using the Github API.
+  - clone and parse top 1000 Github projects, ordered by number of stars using the Github API.
   - include project attributes: primary language, intended platform, contribution statistics.
+  - store in MongoDB
 2. Method for feature set extraction, Friday November 13
   - parse each stored project for features that it implements
-  - should be easily repeatable
+  - should be easily repeatable (i.e. set of python scripts)
   - store the feature sets in the datastore
 3. Method for similarity analysis, Friday November 20
   - parse stored projects to determine a scale of similarity among them
-  - should be easily repeatable
+  - should be easily repeatable (i.e. set of python scripts)
   - store the similarity values in the datastore
 4. Simple interface to query the analysis results, Friday November 30
   - web-based